 BB: What makes you optimistic about the future?

-WGW: We are optimistic about the dedication of our customers and hope to continue to deliver wines, labels, and events they love. —Wine Girl Wines uses Boxerbrand menu covers in its table presenation.
+WGW: We are optimistic about the dedication of our customers and hope to continue to deliver wines, labels, and events they love. —Wine Girl Wines uses Boxerbrand’s Corks menu cover line in its table presenation.
 Thank you!